francoisjacquet/rosariosis/CONTRIBUTING.md

 3. Provide **steps to reproduce** the problem.

-4. Attach a **screenshot** of the problem.
-[Paste clipboard image (Chrome only)](https://github.com/tiimgreen/github-cheat-sheet#pasting-clipboard-image-to-comments).
+4. Attach a **screenshot**.

 5. RosarioSIS errors, bugs (PHP, SQL, JS errors) & design or logic errors are welcome.

-6. **Installation problems**: RosarioSIS has been succesfully installed on various environment; nevertheless, you may encounter errors [specific to your OS, PHP or PostgreSQL version or configuration](https://github.com/francoisjacquet/rosariosis/blob/mobile/INSTALL.md#L10).
+6. **Installation problems**: RosarioSIS has been succesfully installed on various environments; nevertheless, you may encounter errors [specific to your OS, PHP or PostgreSQL version or configuration](https://github.com/francoisjacquet/rosariosis/blob/mobile/INSTALL.md#L10).
 For the same reasons, installation problems will likely not be solved here.

 7. **RosarioSIS use**: the Handbooks, the inline Help & the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki) contain useful resources to help you get the most out of RosarioSIS.

 8. **Email support**: to get professional help about installation problems, or RosarioSIS use, please head to https://www.rosariosis.org/services/

-# Contributing to RosarioSIS
+## Contributing to RosarioSIS

 Please head to the offical [Contribute page](https://www.rosariosis.org/contribute) to learn about how you can contribute to the project.

-## Coding standards
+### Coding standards

 1. [Wordpress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/)